moheebprojects/CryptoCurrrency-Subreddit-ETL/README.md

 # CryptoCurrrency-Subreddit-ETL

 # Project Overview
-Purpose:
+## Purpose:
-The project aims to analyze the CryptoCurrency subreddit community sentiment and discussions around the CryptoCurrency overall market.
-The goal is to extract posts and comments from the CryptoCurrency subreddit, apply sentiment analysis, and organize the data for insights and visualization.
+This project is designed to capture and analyze online discussions about cryptocurrency, specifically from a designated subreddit.
+It aims to extract valuable insights from both submissions (original posts) and comments to gauge community sentiment, identify influential discussions, and understand engagement patterns within the cryptocurrency subreddit.

-## Key Objectives:
+## Key Questions:

-Extract data from the CryptoCurrency subreddit to analyze community sentiment.
-Determine patterns and trends in discussions related to cryptocurrency.
-Understand the correlation between post engagement (upvotes, comments) and sentiment.
+What are the prevailing sentiments in both submissions and comments in the cryptocurrency subreddit?
+Which submissions are attracting the most engagement in terms of comments and upvotes?
+How does the sentiment expressed in comments correlate with that in the submissions?
+What topics or submissions are driving the most active discussions?

 ## Technology Stack:

-PRAW API: To scrape posts and comments from the CryptoCurrency subreddit community.
+PRAW API: For scraping detailed data from the cryptocurrency subreddit.
-Pandas: For data manipulation and transformation of the scraped data.
+Pandas: For initial data processing and organization into DataFrames.
-PySpark: To handle large datasets and perform data processing and sentiment analysis.
+PySpark: Utilized for handling larger datasets, performing sentiment analysis, and managing complex data processing tasks.
-TextBlob: An NLP library used for calculating sentiment scores for both posts and comments.
+TextBlob: An NLP library for performing sentiment analysis on the textual content of submissions and comments.
-SQL Queries in PySpark: For data querying and aggregation from the processed datasets.
+Parquet File Format: For efficient storage and retrieval of the processed data.
-Local Storage: Storing processed data in Parquet format for efficient retrieval and analysis.

-# Pipeline Architecture
+Pipeline Architecture and Data Structure

-### Data Extraction:
+## Data Extraction:

-Utilize PRAW API to fetch posts and comments from the CryptoCurrency subreddit.
+Scrape data from the subreddit using PRAW API, focusing on two types of content: submissions and comments.
-Extract relevant data such as post IDs, titles, authors, comments, upvotes, downvotes, timestamps, and URLs.
+Extract key information such as IDs, titles, authors, content, upvotes, downvotes, timestamps, and URLs.

-### Data Processing:
+## Data Transformation and Sentiment Analysis:

-Convert the raw data into structured formats (DataFrames) using Pandas.
+Convert the raw data into Pandas DataFrames for preprocessing.
-Transition from Pandas DataFrames to PySpark DataFrames for more robust processing.
+Transition to PySpark DataFrames for scalable data handling.
-Define schemas for submissions and comments to structure the data appropriately in PySpark.

-### Sentiment Analysis:

-Implement sentiment analysis on text data (posts and comments) using the TextBlob library.
-Categorize sentiment as positive, negative, or neutral based on the polarity score.
+Apply TextBlob to perform sentiment analysis, categorizing the content into positive, negative, or neutral sentiments.

+## Submissions Table:

+Contains structured data about subreddit posts, including Submission_ID, Title, Author, Selftext, Up_Votes, Down_Votes, Created_UTC, URL, and the sentiment of each post.
+Provides a comprehensive overview of individual posts and their reception in the subreddit.

+## Comments Table:

+Comprises detailed data on user comments, including Submission_ID (linking to the respective post), Comment_ID, Author, Comment content, Up_Votes, Down_Votes, Created_UTC, URL, and the sentiment of each comment.
+Offers insights into community reactions and discussions pertaining to specific posts.
-### Data Storage:
+Data Storage:

-Store the processed data with sentiment analysis into Parquet files for efficient storage and retrieval.
+Processed data is stored in Parquet format, balancing efficiency in both storage and access.

 ### Data Querying and Aggregation: